stoically/temporary-containers/README.md

 ## Limitations
 * Disabled in "Private Windows" since Firefox doesn't support it
 * In Automatic Mode:
+  * In Combination with [Multi-Account Containers](https://github.com/mozilla/multi-account-containers): Opening the same link in quick succession when it's set to "Always open in $Container" will probably not work as expected.
   * Opening a "New Window" or starting Firefox, only opens a Temporary Container if you <strong>don't</strong> set the Preference "When Firefox starts" to "Show a blank page".
 Although as soon as you start navigating to a http(s) Website it will convert the Tab to a Temporary Container one.
-  * MiddleMouse and Ctrl+LeftMouse Click don't work on addons.mozilla.org
+  * MiddleMouse and Ctrl+LeftMouse Click don't work on addons.mozilla.org (Firefox prevents user scripts there)

 ## Privacy